 A sea otter floating on its back.
 Floating on their backs helps sea otters to conserve energy.
 Image from here.

-.
+Air-Based MovementHumans have always been fascinated by the idea of flight.
 While we can leave land behind occasionally for a quick swim, flying is not something that comes naturally to us.
 Even Michael "Air" Jordan couldn't stay in the air forever, but it was not his fault.
 The human body is just not built for flight.
-Animals that can fly have special characteristics that make flight possible, and without these traits they would fly about as well as an elephant—Dumbo
+Animals that can fly have special characteristics that make flight possible, and without these traits they would fly about as well as an elephant—Dumbo, excepted.

 For simplicity, just know that a force is pushing underneath the wings and lifting it up.
 Stick your arms out to your sides with your palms facing the floor.
 Now, imagine a friend taking his or her index fingers and poking you in the middle of your palms.
 The force that pushes directly into your palms is going to be perpendicular to the air flowing over your hands, and that will be the lift force.
 Lift is required for everything that flies, and in order for an animal to fly it must generate enough lift to counteract gravity's pull.